amd-lima/amd-lima/README.md

 I'm Amanda, a passionate Software Engineer student with a focus on Front-end Development.
 Here's a snapshot of what I'm up to:

-- 👩🏻‍💻 Currently working on: _Front-end Development_
+- 👩🏻‍💻 Currently working on: _Front-end Development and Scrum Master._
 - ✨ Tech stack: _JavaScript and TypeScript in Angular_
-- 🎞️ Previous experience: _Mainframe with Natural Language, Java with AWS Lambdas, and serverless, Outsystems_
+- 🎞️ Previous experience: _Mainframe with Natural Language, JCL, Java with AWS Lambdas, and serverless, Outsystems, Angular, Git, Jira..._
-- ⚡ Academic Pursuit: Studying to be a Software Engineer
+- ⚡ Academic Pursuit: _Studying to be a Software Engineer._
-- 🚀 Additional Focus: Actively exploring Agile methodologies and Scrum practices alongside my academic journey
+- 🚀 Additional Focus: _Actively exploring Agile methodologies, Scrum, Kanban and management of digital products alongside my academic journey._

 I believe in continuous learning and growth.
 Feel free to explore my repositories, and let's connect to discuss anything from code to agile methodologies!

 Happy coding! 🚀👩🏻‍💻
 <br><br><br>

  <div align="center">